opendatahub-io-contrib/ai-on-openshift/docs/odh-rhoai/gitops.md

   grpcDataEndpoint: 'port:8001'
 ```

-1) While KServe and ModelMesh share the same object defenition, they have some subtle differences, in particular the annotations that are available on them.  `enable-route` is one annotation that is available on a ModelMesh ServingRuntime that is not available on a KServe based Model Server.
+1) While KServe and ModelMesh share the same object definition, they have some subtle differences, in particular the annotations that are available on them.  `enable-route` is one annotation that is available on a ModelMesh ServingRuntime that is not available on a KServe based Model Server.

-The InferenceService is responsible for a defition of the model that will be deployed as well as which ServingRuntime it should use to deploy it.
+The InferenceService is responsible for a definition of the model that will be deployed as well as which ServingRuntime it should use to deploy it.

 ```yaml
 apiVersion: serving.kserve.io/v1beta1